 Addressing these challenges and getting started with a care management program can be difficult and overwhelming.
 Thankfully, success stories are available from peer organizations that have already tackled some of the challenges and achieved impressive results.
 Many healthcare organizations have leveraged information from their Health Catalyst Analytics Platform, including their Late-Binding™ Data Warehouse (EDW) and broad suite of analytics applications, to support the identification of specific patient cohorts to monitor the impact of care management interventions on individual and population health outcomes.
 The programs featured below focus on different patient populations, but they share major commonalities.
 The themes of aggregating data to identify and risk stratify potential patients, focusing on care coordination functions, developing processes to improve patient engagement, and importantly, measuring performance, are prevalent throughout the examples (see Figure 1).

-Data-driven care management programs that target high-risk and rising-risk patients can improve patient experience and outcomes, improve population health, and reduce costs per capita.
+Data-driven care management programs that target high-risk and rising-risk patients can improve the patient experience and outcomes, improve population health, and reduce costs per capita.
 The five health systems highlighted here have implemented innovative programs with exciting results, which have profound implications for providers across the country.

 At Partners, patients enrolled in the iCMP are reaping the benefits, including improved patient satisfaction and: